I am I00% organic and silicone-free.

 I do not have any kind of implants or synthetic material in my face or body, in favour of the latest advanced natural alternatives.
 This is how I look today.
 No fillers, no Botox, no photoshop, no filters.
 The prominent copyright watermarks are because my pictures keep getting stolen for made-up clickbait articles.
 Like the ones that falsely claim I hold the world record for plastic surgery when no such title or category exists!
 Click here to read the surprising truth about those claims.

 A. Yes.
-I want it to be instantly available to everyone considering any type of aestheic treatment, which is not possible with a physical book.
+I want it to be instantly available to everyone considering any type of aestheic treatment, which is impossible with a physical book.
 I wrote How Not To Get Botched in response to the astounding increase in patients who contact me for advice after receiving disappointing results.

 In the past, clients consulted with me before they had any procedures.
 Today, most of my new clients have already had various types of non-surgical and surgical procedures, and often express some degree of dissatisfaction with their choices.
 They all made similar mistakes.
 My essential new book reveals these common pitfalls and how to avoid being next.
 Click on the title to buy and instantly download How Not To Get Botched.